Good to know

 The proliferation of Jane Fonda’s workout regimens twisted the fashion industry to incline more on a sporty-looking facade for footwear.
 With Reebok leading the pack, almost all of the global brands in the 80s embraced the funky pantheon.
 Adidas was somewhat an underdog during this era and joining the bandwagon was the most logical action for the German brand.

-First of their attempts to mimic Reebok’s brilliance was evident with the Jet.
+First of their attempts to mimic Reebok’s brilliance were evident with the Jet.
 It was a sneaker belonging to the Adidas Magic line, which closely resembles the tooling and the upper design of the Reebok Workout.
 To make things worse, the sneaker was also intended for cardio and gym activities, so that’s a bummer.
 In any case, the Jet served as the core inspiration for Kanye’s Powerphase Calabasas in the more recent years, but more of that later.

-The Adidas Magic line also spawned familiar models like the Continental (which is the father of the Continental 80 and Adidas Rascal), and a high top sneaker called the Power Phase (yes, separated into two words).
+The Adidas Magic line also spawned familiar models like the Continental (which is the father of the Continental 80 and Adidas Rascal), and a high-top sneaker called the Power Phase (yes, separated into two words).
 These Adidas kicks somehow enveloped the vamp accent flawlessly which was even brought back to life in 2014 by the re-introduction of the retro Powerphase.
 A few years after, Kanye could not get a hold of it and released his own version of it in 2017.

 The windowbox legacy